LautenbachMJ/project_template/README.md

 5. Change the path to the place where you want to save your project
 6. Your project is is now connected to your GitHub account and can be used for version control.

-Note: From now on, everything described below will be executed in RStudio
+**Note: From now on, everything described below will be executed in RStudio**

-### Initiating your R environment (Reproducibility feature)
+## Initiating your R environment (Reproducibility feature)
-1. On the panel with files, go to src/ and open “project_init.R” and run the the code.
+- ```src/project_init.R``` Run the script to initiate the R environment and connect it to the RProject.
+Consent with “yes” when asked.
-2. Consent with “yes” when asked
+- Now, all of your used r packages and dependencies will now be recorded by executing ```renv::snapshot()```

-3. All of your used r packages and dependencies will now be recorded.
+## Create R markdowns from template (Reproducibility feature)

-Creating a Rmarkdown from a template file to write your code (Reproducibility feature)
+- ```src/template_markdown.Rmd``` Creating markdowns from this template will give you several reproducibility friendly feature:
-4. Open “template_markdown.Rmd” in the src/ directory and go to File-> Save as…
+* Automatic connection to your environment (renv)
-5. Save the markdown file with a name of your choice
+* Automatic report generation for your lab book
-6. Note: name it with a clear name of the purpose of your script
+* Automatic result organisation in date directories

-7. Within the markdown, adjust title, author (your name), project abstract or script purpose.
+### Automatic connection to your environment (renv)
-8. Now you can install all needed libraries and process/wrangle/analyse/visualize your data.
+Changes in your environment, e.g. by installing new packages, have to be capture by executing ```renv::snapshot()```.

-9. Note: save results to the result path, named “result.dir”.
-Your results will be saved in results/date-of-analysis/
+### Automatic report generation for your lab book

-Capturing a snapshot of all used packages and their dependencies (Reproducibility feature)
+When knitting your markdown, e.g. by clicking “knitr” button, the resulting html file will be saved under ```results/labbook/``` with the markdown-file-name and the date when you knitted it.
+These reports can be append to your actual lab book or easily used to show and discuss results with your colleagues.
-1. Execute the chunk “r renv_snap”
+To create really nice markdown reports, please see inside the template and check the [R Markdown cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf)

-2. Give consent when asked
+### Automatic result

-Knitting your Rmarkdown for your lab journal (Reproducibility feature) In the end of the day, run the entire markdown by clicking “knitr” button to save a html file that contains code, data structure and output to append to your ELIN lab book.
+In order to save your results, e.g. plots and data, in an organised way, you can specify the the path to inside your markdown to “result.dir”.
+Doing so will save your results into the directory ```results/date-of-analysis/```.
-You will find the knitted html file in results/labbook with the name of the Rmarkdown you run plus the date when you ran it.
+Note: the working directory of your markdown is located in ```src/```.
+To direct results into the result directory you can use ```paste0("../",result.dir,"YOURRESULTTOSAVE.pdf")```

 ```javascript